Michigan Applies Advanced Technology to Manage Critical State Human Services Programs at the Local Level

 (781) 419-8553 email@example.com

-- For first time, managers in Department of Human Services (DHS) offices across the state can make county-level decisions about caseworkers, beneficiaries, budgets; supports Governor's call for innovative solutions
+- For first time, managers in Department of Health and Human Services (MDHHS) offices across the state can make county-level decisions about caseworkers, beneficiaries, budgets; supports Governor's call for innovative solutions

 - State's goal is to strengthen caseworker productivity, improve health and well-being of beneficiaries, save money, identify fraud and abuse

-- New analytics tool, developed by DHS and Department of Technology, Management & Budget,, in partnership with OptumInsight, wins first-place award from National Association of State CIOs
+- New analytics tool, developed by MDHHS and Department of Technology, Management & Budget,, in partnership with OptumInsight, wins first-place award from National Association of State CIOs

-LANSING, Mich., May 2, 2012 - More than 1,000 Michigan Department of Human Services (DHS) county managers across the state are using advanced technology to strengthen caseworker productivity, contain costs, identify potential fraud and abuse, and improve the health and well-being of beneficiaries who rely on DHS's food, medical, and cash assistance programs.
+LANSING, Mich., May 2, 2012 - More than 1,000 Michigan Department of Health and Human Services (MDHHS) county managers across the state are using advanced technology to strengthen caseworker productivity, contain costs, identify potential fraud and abuse, and improve the health and well-being of beneficiaries who rely on MDHHS's food, medical, and cash assistance programs.

 The state believes the new county-level data analysis and reporting tool will help achieve significant savings and improve services by enabling local managers to make critical decisions about staff, programs, and budgets based on specific local and regional needs - without awaiting action or direction from executives in Lansing.
 The technology supports Gov. Rick Snyder's call for Michigan's state government to focus on innovation and rapid decision-making to reduce costs and improve service and efficiency within state government.

-The new technology was developed by DHS and the Michigan Department of Technology, Management & Budget (DTMB), in partnership with OptumInsight, the state's long-time business intelligence partner.
+The new technology was developed by MDHHS and the Michigan Department of Technology, Management & Budget (DTMB), in partnership with OptumInsight, the state's long-time business intelligence partner.

-Using the tool's analytic capabilities, easy-to-understand reports, and "dashboard views" of information, DHS county managers in 115 offices across Michigan have, for the first time, the local capability to:
+Using the tool's analytic capabilities, easy-to-understand reports, and "dashboard views" of information, MDHHS county managers in 115 offices across Michigan have, for the first time, the local capability to:

 - Deploy case workers and balance caseloads quickly and efficiently, depending on beneficiary needs, caseworker expertise, location of beneficiaries, and caseload volume.